-The following briefing provides an overview of the sanctions and export controls imposed by the US, EU, UK, Japan, Singapore, Australia, and Ukraine; as well as measures adopted in response by Russia, as of 10 pm GMT, 15 March 2022.
+The following briefing provides an overview of the sanctions and export controls imposed by the US, EU, UK, Japan, Singapore, Australia, and Ukraine; as well as measures adopted in response by Russia, as of 10pm GMT, 18 March 2022.

-These new sanctions are complex, multilateral and continue to be incrementally changing in real time in response to the developments on the ground in Ukraine.
-Our team of sanctions experts is monitoring the situation closely and we will endeavor to keep our briefings up to date.
+These new sanctions are complex, multilateral and continue to change incrementally in real time in response to the situation on the ground in Ukraine.
+Our team of sanctions experts is monitoring the situation closely and we will endeavour to keep our briefings up to date.